 Don’t put all your eggs in one basket

-A simple, yet profound meaning in this old saying.
-Applied to many areas of life, it simply means diversifying yourself, your time, your energy, and your money.
+This old saying has a simple yet profound meaning.
+Applied to many areas of life, it simply means diversifying yourself, your time, energy, and money.

 Won’t Hit a Lick at a Snake